 Drug Discovery Unit

 Cancer Research UK currently has more than 30 agents in pre-clinical and clinical development, two drugs in phase III trials and five drugs already on the market being used to treat patients.
-Led by Justin Bower and Heather McKinnon, the Drug Discovery Unit (DDU) is an integrated, industry-standard drug discovery group translating basic biology research from the Beatson Institute and other CRUK centres into medicines for the treatment of cancer.
+Led by Justin Bower, the Drug Discovery Unit (DDU) is an integrated, industry-standard drug discovery group translating basic biology research from the Beatson Institute and other CRUK centres into medicines for the treatment of cancer.

 One of the key aims of the Beatson Institute is to translate cutting edge cancer biology research for patient benefit and we are working towards this goal in two main areas; drug discovery based on biological pathways under investigation in the basic science programmes and links with clinical trials through the Glasgow Cancer Centre and ECMC clinical infrastructure.
 We have chosen to pursue research that is fundamental to the course of disease in patients, even if the targets we identify are highly challenging from a druggability perspective.
 This "high-risk / high reward" approach to translational research is at the core of Cancer Research UK's approach to tackling critical mechanisms of cancer survival with the potential for game changing treatments for patients.